halourou/RailsLite/README.md

 ## ControllerBase

 ControllerBase class provides similar functionality as ActionController::Base in Rails.
+A few highlights:

-**render_content(content, content_type)** and **redirect_to(url)**

-These methods provide controller actions to build out the HTTP response and cause the desired content to be rendered.
+The **render_content(content, content_type)** & **redirect_to(url)** methods provide controller actions to build out the HTTP response and cause the desired content to be rendered.

-**render_template(template_name)**

-RailsLite supports rendering using erb templates.
-This method constructs a path to the appropriate template file:
+The **render_template(template_name)** allows rendering using erb templates.
+This method will construct a path to the appropriate template file:

 ```
   direc_path = File.dirname(__FILE__)